Imperial Sugar

-Imperial Sugar is a major U.S. sugar producer and marketer based in Sugar Land, Texas, with sugar refinery operations in California, Georgia, and Louisiana.
+Imperial Sugar Company is a major U.S. sugar producer and marketer based in Sugar Land, Texas, with sugar refinery operations in California, Georgia, and Louisiana.
 The company was established in 1843 and has undergone ownership changes multiple times.
 The current name, Imperial Sugar Company, was established after a change in ownership in 1907.
 The company went through major expansion through acquisitions beginning in 1988, but filed for bankruptcy in 2001, emerging in the same year and embarking on a downsizing strategy.
-In May of 2012, the company was purchased by Louis Dreyfus Group of the Netherlands.
+In May 2012, the company was purchased by Louis Dreyfus Group of the Netherlands.
+In November 2022, Dreyfus sold Imperial to U.S. Sugar.

 History

 The company has been headquartered in Sugar Land since its inception.
 The city itself is named for the company and the company's crown logo is featured in the city's seal.
 The company was founded in 1843 by Samuel May Williams and passed through a series of owners until its purchase in 1907 by the I. H. Kempner family of Galveston.
 The company was later renamed the Imperial Sugar Company, in an effort to emphasize quality.
 Up until 1988 the company had only one plant, at its original location in Texas, when they purchased the Holly Sugar Corporation, a sugar beet processor headquartered in Colorado Springs.
 At that time Imperial Sugar Company became Imperial Holly Corporation and began publicly trading on Nasdaq.

-Since the initial acquisition the company has made several more acquisitions that effectively doubled the corporation's size each time.
-The company's name returned to Imperial Sugar Company in 1999.
+Since the merger with Holly, the company made several more acquisitions that greatly enlarged the company during the 1980s and 1990s, including Michigan Sugar and the Spreckels Sugar Company.
+However, the company's name returned to Imperial Sugar Company in 1999.